zhiyhucode/structured-random-phase-retrieval/README.rst

 Citation
 --------

-If you are interested in citing the work, please cite our paper:
+If you find this work useful, please cite our paper:

 .. code-block:: bibtex